Updated: Jul 31

-In this regard, one may make an important realisation; even though the two conventions address the same concept (focusing on different issues affecting it), they nevertheless take different approaches when it comes to its impact.
-The general perception is that the 1954 Convention perceives cultural property as part of the common cultural heritage of all humanity, whereas the 1970 Convention is seen as imposing national/territorial boundaries to the scope of cultural property.
+In this regard, one may make an important realisation; even though the two conventions address the same concept (focusing on different issues affecting it), they nevertheless take different approaches.
+The general perception is that the 1954 Convention perceives cultural property as part of the common cultural heritage of all humanity, whereas the 1970 Convention is seen as imposing national/territorial boundaries to its scope.
 Academic commentary is of the opinion that these two conflicting approaches are indicative of the ongoing battle between cultural nationalism and cultural internationalism, notions that purport to answer the question as to whom cultural property shall belong.

 Cultural Nationalism and Internationalism

 Prof. Merryman is the first academic who gave flesh to the conceptual conflicting notions of cultural nationalism and internationalism, the common ground of which is the protection of cultural property as a ‘non-renewable resource’.
-Cultural nationalism expresses the premise of the German romantic nationalism on cultural property, in that artefacts originating from a state belong within that state’s territory, because of the state’s ‘sovereign right’ of property over them.
+Cultural nationalism expresses the premise of the Germanic 'romantic' nationalism, in that artefacts originating from a state belong within that state’s territory because of the state’s ‘sovereign right’ of property over them.
 Conversely, cultural internationalism expresses that cultural property is of universal interest to all humanity; therefore its allocation should not be limited by national boundaries but rather reflect the international interest it possess.

 Cultural nationalism expresses the national right to cultural heritage: that cultural property must be located within the state of origin as it forms an integral part of that state’s history, and identity.
 Supporters of cultural nationalism rely on the 1970 UNESCO Convention and domestic retention laws that support their thesis, that cultural property forms the core aspect of a nation’s civilisation stressing the necessity that cultural property should be located/returned to its original context or as closely to it as possible, because it is central to the interests of a state and its people.
 The main claims of a cultural nationalist are the preservation-safeguarding of cultural property and the integrity of cultural objects, ensuring the contextual identity of a cultural object within the environment within which has been found, as cultural objects can often wrongfully be removed and exported to another states.

-A classic example of a cultural nationalist position is the claim for the return of the Parthenon Marbles from London to Greece, as the marbles are of fundamental significance to the Greeks.
-Prof. Merryman stresses, however, that keeping cultural property within the national boundaries of the state of origin does not always amount to protection, as if there is inadequate protection then cultural property can be at danger.
-Factors that fuel this premise include the situation that the illicit trade of artefacts flourishes where there are impositions of restrictions on the free circulation cultural property, which achieve the opposite of which they actually purported to avoid.
-The negative effect of illicit trade is a core problem to the heart of cultural property as looters tend to act carelessly and without providing sound documentation on the objects’ origin with severe impacts as in many cases doubts on the objects’ provenance and authenticity can also be fatal for the fate of the item itself as usually such objects do not possess the intellectual qualities that would have otherwise exhibited when seen/studied in their original context.
+A classic example of a cultural nationalist's position is the claim for the return of the Parthenon Marbles from England to Greece, as the marbles are of fundamental significance to the Greeks.
+Prof. Merryman stresses that keeping cultural property within the national boundaries of the state of origin does not always amount to protection, as if there is inadequate protection then cultural property can be at danger.
+Factors that fuel this premise include the situation that the illicit trade of artefacts flourishes where there are impositions of restrictions on the free circulation cultural property, as these achieve the opposite of which they actually purport to avoid.
+The negative effect of illicit trade is a core problem to the heart of the concept of cultural property as looters tend to act carelessly and without providing sound documentation on the objects’ origin, with severe impacts as in many cases doubts on the objects’ provenance and authenticity might be fatal to the fate of the item itself, as usually such objects do not possess the intellectual qualities that would have otherwise exhibited when seen/studied in their original context.

 ‘A third way of thinking’